 Green spring vegetables with lemon shallot dressing, a seasonal salad in celebration of our garden.
-The end of spring is near, the increasingly high midday temperatures and strong dry winds are a sign summer that is around the corner.
+The end of spring is near, the increasingly high midday temperatures and strong dry winds are a sign of summer that is around the corner.
 While fresh samphire may not be from my garden, slender new growth tips are on the plants hugging the rocky coastline in parts of Wellington Harbour.
 Samphire is sometimes called sea asparagus, which makes this salad like surf and turf of spring green.
 Paired with a fresh zesty dressing and you have a very tasty side dish, or with the addition of a grain or legume, spring green vegetables with lemon shallot dressing becomes a very satisfying supper.

 Lemon Shallot Dressing